rodrigues/red/README.md

   |> Enum.to_list

-# gets all users followed by user 42
+# gets all users that follow by user 42
 "user#42"
   |> Red.rel(:follow, :in)
   |> Enum.to_list